Soyan

 About Soyan

-The most useful way to think about Soyan is as a focused Taiwanese Hotspring booking with limited verified public detail beyond cuisine, chef/owner, hours, dress code, recognition.
+Soyan is a focused Taiwanese Hotspring booking.
 If a fixed menu, beverage program, price, seating format, or dish list is essential to the decision, check the venue's official channels before committing.

 A Taipei meal to plan around, not a quick assumption

-Soyan makes sense when the group wants Taiwanese Hotspring cuisine in Taipei and is comfortable planning from a concise set of verified facts.
-The chef/owner is David Drake, the confirmed cuisine category is Taiwanese Hotspring, so the safest expectation is to treat the meal as specific to that category rather than assuming a broad international menu.
+Soyan makes sense when the group wants Taiwanese Hotspring cuisine in Taipei.
+The chef/owner is David Drake, the cuisine category is Taiwanese Hotspring, so the safest expectation is to treat the meal as specific to that category rather than assuming a broad international menu.

-The confirmed hours are 11 AM to 7:30 PM on Monday, Wednesday, Thursday, Friday, Saturday, Sunday.
-Tuesday is listed as 11 AM to 3 PM and 4:30 PM to 7:30 PM.
+Hours are 11 AM to 7:30 PM on Monday, Wednesday, Thursday, Friday, Saturday, Sunday.
+Tuesday's hours are 11 AM to 3 PM and 4:30 PM to 7:30 PM.
 Those hours support daytime and early-evening planning, but guests should still confirm current availability directly with the venue before making firm plans.

-Drinks are not the confirmed reason to choose it
+Drinks are not the reason to choose it

-There is no verified beverage-program detail in the available facts, so Soyan should not be selected primarily for a cocktail, sake, or wine focus.
+Information on a beverage program is not available, so Soyan should not be selected primarily for a cocktail, sake, or wine focus.
 If the group wants a dedicated drinking stop, use the Taipei bars guide for that part of the plan and treat Soyan as a Taiwanese Hotspring dining booking.

 Where it sits among other options